ExWeb3/elixir_ethers/README.md

           {:ok, [non_neg_integer()]}
           | {:ok, Ethers.Types.t_hash()}
           | {:ok, Ethers.Contract.t_function_output()}
+          | {:error, term()}

 Executes balanceOf(address _owner) on the contract.

+Default action for this function is `:call`.
+To override default action see Execution Options in Ethers.Contract.

 ## Parameters

   • _owner: `:address`
   • overrides: Overrides and options for the call.
-    • to: The address of the recipient contract.
-(Required)
-    • action: Type of action for this function (:call, :send or
-      :prepare) Default: :call.
-    • rpc_opts: Options to pass to the RCP client e.g. :url.
+See Execution Options in Ethers.Contract.

 ## Return Types